 Looks like rocket science, no?

 There are 23 pattern pieces in this garment jigsaw puzzle which I drafted by myself.
-The knotted design on the bodice of this two-piece dress is very intricate and was inspired by a Japanese pattern magician.
-I don’t own any of the books, but Carolyn’s version motivated me to figure it out.
+The knotted design on the bodice of this two-piece dress was inspired by a Japanese Pattern Magician.
+I don’t own any of the books, but Carolyn’s version motivated me to figure out the architecture.

 “Petal” gown, Charles James designs 1951.

 RTW ready to wear (ready to be purchased and worn)

 The typical Nigerian woman loves to dress up and has an unpredictable tailor or two on speed dial for her custom-made garments worn for special occasions.
 Seems couture-ish in my opinion.

 Literally translated, couture simply means “sewing” and haute couture means “sewing at a high level”.
 A mild definition of couture would be “the art and practice of dressmaking and designing custom-made clothing”.
 The much more robust definition contains the technicalities of what really qualifies as couture, some of which are: